-ENSO QUICK LOOK October 21, 2010 A monthly summary of the status of El Niño, La Niña and the Southern Oscillation, or "ENSO"
+ENSO QUICK LOOK November 18, 2010 A monthly summary of the status of El Niño, La Niña and the Southern Oscillation, or "ENSO"

-Weak La Niña conditions emerged in mid-June 2010, increased to moderate strength by mid-July, and have been at moderate to strong levels since mid-August.
-For the October-December season currently in progress, there is an approximately 99 percent probability for continuing La Niña conditions, and a 1 percent probability for returning to neutral ENSO conditions.
-Probabilities for La Niña conditions continue at 95 percent or more through the December-February season of 2010/11, and do not drop to below 50 percent until the April-June season of 2011.
+Monderate to strong La Niña conditions have been observed since mid-August 2010.
+For the November-January season currently in progress, there is an approximately 99 percent probability for continuing La Niña conditions, and a 1 percent probability for returning to neutral ENSO conditions.
+Probabilities for La Niña conditions continue at 92 percent or more through the January-March season of 2011, and do not drop to below 50 percent until the April-June season.